Official-MoonDao/docusaurus/docs/intro.md

 Whether you're a DAO newbie or well-versed, this documentation will serve as a way to answer general questions about MoonDAO's governance system, making contributions, and generally help onboard and orient new members.

-We'll update this documentation from time to time; Check back for the latest about MoonDAO!
+We'll update this documentation from time to time.
+Check back for the latest about MoonDAO!